Zero-Shot Cross-City Generalization in End-to-End Autonomous Driving: Self-Supervised versus Supervised Representations: EXPERIMENTS

 \paragraph{\textbf{Domain-Specific SSL Pretraining}} To analyze the impact of domain-specific representation learning, we evaluate SSL backbones pretrained on the nuScenes dataset.
 As shown in Fig.~\ref{fig:navsim_pdms_citywise_combined}, improvements within the TransFuser setting are modest and not uniformly observed across all training cities.
 In contrast, the effect becomes significantly more pronounced in the Latent TransFuser setting.
-With LiDAR removed, domain-specific SSL pretraining yields consistent gains over the supervised ResNet34 baseline.
-In particular, MAE pretrained on nuScenes achieves improvements exceeding 4\% in Boston, Pittsburgh, and Las Vegas, and approximately 3\% in Singapore.
-I-JEPA and DINOv2, pretrained on nuScenes, also demonstrate gains in several settings, occasionally surpassing the ResNet34 baseline.
-Among the evaluated variants, MAE pretrained on nuScenes with square input resolution and evaluated in the frozen setting exhibits the most stable and consistently competitive performance across all four cities.
-This stability suggests that domain-specific SSL pretraining enhances zero-shot geographic generalization by encouraging representations aligned with driving-specific structure rather than city-specific biases.
+With LiDAR removed, domain-specific SSL pretraining yields more frequent gains over the supervised ResNet34 baseline, but the effect remains configuration-dependent.
+MAE, I-JEPA, and DINOv2 each surpass ResNet34 in selected city configurations, with several of the strongest gains appearing in the Latent TransFuser setting.
+However, SSL does not uniformly improve OOD PDMS across all training cities; in particular, Singapore-trained TransFuser models remain highly sensitive to the choice of backbone.
+These results suggest that domain-specific SSL can improve closed-loop cross-city transfer, but its benefits depend on the interaction between city, architecture, pretraining objective, and adaptation strategy.
+Among the evaluated variants, MAE-pretrained backbones are frequently among the strongest SSL configurations, particularly in several Latent TransFuser settings.